-The Jewelweed plant has been used for centuries in North America by Native Americans and
+Jewelweed is a native plant that has been used for centuries in North America by Native

-Herbalists, as a natural preventative and treatment for poison ivy and poison oak; and is a
+Americans and Herbalists, as a natural preventative and treatment for poison ivy and poison

 Jewelweed is a native annual found in the eastern part of North America from Southern Canada to the northern part of Florida.
 The Jewelweed plant is found most often in moist woods and is a common plant of shady wet areas.
 You will often find Jewelweed in ditches, along creek beds, or in shallow water growing in large colonies.
 Also known as Touch-me-nots, Jewelweed that grows from 2 to 6 feet tall, or taller in rich soil, and bears hundreds of seeds per plant over the growing season.
 It is commonly said that wherever you find poison ivy, you will find Jewelweed - however this is not always true as Jewelweed will not grow in dry places for long, and does not thrive in direct sunlight.
 Poison Ivy will grow in sun or shade.